hackclub/hackclub/workshops/python_snake/README.md

     print("Oops, you lost!")
 ```

 In the above code, we check if the snake has ran into the food.
 If it has, we need to set a new food position and make the snake longer.
-We use the screen width and height dimensions to randomize coordinates for the new snake position.
+We use the screen width and height dimensions to randomize coordinates for the new food position.
 These random coordinates have a chance of landing right where the snake is.
 So to avoid that confusion we only set the new food if it's not on the snake.
 Otherwise, we just repeat the loop.

 Notice at the bottom we wrap the logic for adding a body part in a try-except block.
 This is a hacky way of making sure that when we lose the game, the program says something and doesn't just crash.